Support The Crespogram

 MY BIG STORY LAST WEEK WAS HOW CAMPAIGN WORKERS FOR ALEX DIAZ DE LA PORTILLA ALLEGEDLY DESTROYED ABSENTEE BALLOTS DURING LAST YEAR'S SPECIAL ELECTION.
 NOW I'M BACK TO TELL YOU A STORY ABOUT THE ADDITION TO HIS HOUSE THAT WAS DONE WITHOUT PERMITS, AND AS AN ADDED TREAT HOW FORMER CITY COMMISSIONER HUMBERTO HERNANDEZ, A SCAMMER FROM THE PAST, HAS REVEALED THAT ONCE A TRICKSTER, ALWAYS A TRICKSTER.
 IT'S ALL PART OF A CLASSIC EXAMPLE OF HOW THE CUBAN FAMILY AND FRIENDS PLAN WORKS

-Alex Diaz de la Portilla getting ready to go into Commissioner Joe "Comemerida" Carollo's office in early 2018, when they were still pals, and before they became alleged co-conspirators in Paellagate.
+Alex Diaz de la Portilla getting ready to go into Commissioner Joe "Comemerida" Carollo's office in early 2018, and before they became alleged co-conspirators in Paellagate.

 HOME IS WHERE YOU VOTER ID CARD SAYS IT IS